-IV.B.1.e).(1) Residents must demonstrate competence in: IV.B.1.e).(1).(a) communicating effectively with patients, families, and the public, as appropriate, across a broad range of socioeconomic and cultural backgrounds; (Core) IV.B.1.e).(1).(b) communicating effectively with physicians, other health professionals, and health-related agencies; (Core) IV.B.1.e).(1).(c) working effectively as a member or leader of a health care team or other professional group; IV.B.1.e).(1).(d) educating patients, families, students, residents, and other health professionals; (Core) IV.B.1.e).(1).(e) acting in a consultative role to other physicians and health professionals; and, (Core) IV.B.1.e).(1).(f) maintaining comprehensive, timely, and legible medical records, if applicable.
-(Core) IV.B.1.e).(2) Residents must learn to communicate with patients and families to partner with them to assess their care goals, including, when appropriate, end-of-life goals.
+IV.B.1.e).(1).(c) working effectively as a member or leader of a health care team or other professional group; IV.B.1.e).(1).(d) educating patients, patients' families, students, other residents, and other health professionals; IV.B.1.e).(1).(e) acting in a consultative role to other physicians and health professionals; and, (Core) IV.B.1.e).(1).(f) maintaining comprehensive, timely, and legible health care records, if applicable.
+(Core) IV.B.1.e).(2) Residents must learn to communicate with patients and patients' families to partner with them to assess their care goals, including, when appropriate, end-of-life goals.
+(Core) IV.B.1.f) Systems-based Practice